georgemarrows/SpringExpts/README.md

 # Todos
 - RESOLVED (Security) Spring leaks a lot of internal implementation information if you post data in the wrong format (eg no body) - how to turn this off?
   - Looks like it's a dev env thing.
 Doesn't leak info when running under integration tests.
+- Figure out how to use Spring DI to replace InMemoryAccountRepository with one backed by a database when in production

 # Tech notes